RespiraWorks/Ventilator/pcb/README.md

 ## Rev 1.0

 The exported complete Rev 1 files for manufacture can be found in the folder [rev1_export](rev1_export).
-For support, setup instructions and errata on Rev 1, please refer to [rev 1 readme](rev1_export/README.md).

 Instructions for adding stepper motor support to Rev 1.0 board are [here](rev1_export/stepper_driver_setup.md).